Fl0W97/ci-p4-methods-library/README.md

 ## Databases
-PostgreSQL is used for production and Sqlite3 is used for .
+PostgreSQL is used for production and Sqlite3 is used for.

 ### ERD Entity Relationshop Diagram overview
 <img src="README.images/README_ERD_overview.PNG" alt="shows ERD_overview_">